microsoft/kernel-memory/docs/service/architecture.md

 * Step 1: the file(s) uploaded requires an external service to be processed, e.g. OCR on large PDF documents.
 * Step 3: the LLM used to generate embeddings is throttling requests, generating only few vectors per second.

-{: .highlight }
+{: .note }
-KM uses two storage solutions to hold information:
+> KM uses two storage solutions to hold information:
-* Content Storage: raw data uploaded by clients, pipeline status, unique IDs assigned to documents.
+> * Content Storage: raw data uploaded by clients, pipeline status, unique IDs assigned to documents.
-* Memory Storage: databases with search capability, where KM stored Memory Records.
+> * Memory Storage: databases with search capability, where KM stored Memory Records.

-{: .highlight }
+{: .note }
-The ingestion pipeline operates on **Documents**.
+> The ingestion pipeline operates on **Documents**.
 A document is a collection of one or more files.
-When asking to import a web page, the system creates a document containing a special file that contains the web page URL.
-When asking to import raw text, the system creates a document containing a text file.
+When asking to import
+> a web page, the system creates a document containing a special file that contains the web page URL.
+When asking to
+> import raw text, the system creates a document containing a text file.

 ### Ingestion handlers